Document Preparation Services Merchant Accounts:

 We’ve Got You Covered.

-Soar Payments provides ACH, debit and credit card processing services to doc prep businesses serving many industries, ranging from student loan consolidation, loan counseling, loan modification, debt negotiation and settlement, mortgage, medical, transcription, legal and divorce services.
+Soar Payments provides ACH, debit and credit card processing services to doc prep businesses serving many industries, ranging from student loan consolidation, loan counseling, loan modification, debt negotiation and settlement, mortgage, medical, transcription, tax prep, legal and divorce services.
 So when you’re ready, we’re ready.

 - Sending detailed confirmation emails: